abhicity/ABHI-DJANGO/Activity/activity.md

 ## 23-11-2022, Wednesday
 1. JavaScript
-   1. Data type with 3 examples for each in markdown file.
+   1. Data type with 3 examples for each in markdown file. [open](./Nov/23-11-22-wed/javascript.md)
-2. Convert the above markdown to html and add materialize css to it
+2. Convert the above markdown to html and add materialize css to it. [open](Nov/23-11-22-wed/materilize.html)